sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ```

 ### 2.2.2 Monitoring Critical Resource Usage
+Similar to monitoring the critical processes, we can employ monit to monitor the resource usage
+such as CPU, memory and disk for each process.
+Unfortunately monit is unable to do the resource monitoring
+in the container level.
+Thus we developed a new method to achieve this base on monit.

 The value 0 signified that
 the resource usage is less than threshold and non-zero means we should send an alert since